 The Wharf in Washington, DC, offers a vibrant waterfront experience with numerous free activities for visitors of all ages.
 This revitalized neighborhood combines dining, shopping, entertainment, and public spaces along the scenic Potomac River, making it one of the city's top destinations.
 For those looking to enjoy the area without spending a dime, The Wharf has much to offer.
 You can relax or play oversized games at Recreation Pier, explore the rich history through 30 historic markers, splash in the fountain at 7th Street Park, enjoy live music performances, and marvel at the Municipal Fish Market, the oldest continuously operating open-air fish market in the United States.
 Additionally, Waterfront Park provides a serene setting for picnics or simply enjoying the views, and the free Wharf Jitney offers rides to East Potomac Park.

-The Washington Monument, an iconic obelisk on the National Mall in Washington, D.C., stands as a tribute to George Washington, the first President of the United States and a pivotal figure in American history.
-Designed by Robert Mills and completed by Thomas Casey and the U.S. Army Corps of Engineers, this architectural marvel commemorates Washington's leadership in the American Revolutionary War and his role as a Founding Father.
+The Washington Monument, an iconic obelisk on the National Mall in Washington, DC, stands as a tribute to George Washington, the first President of the United States and a pivotal figure in American history.
+Designed by Robert Mills and completed by Thomas Casey and the US Army Corps of Engineers, this architectural marvel commemorates Washington's leadership in the American Revolutionary War and his role as a Founding Father.
 Rising to a height of 555 feet, the Washington Monument was the tallest man-made structure in the world at the time of its completion.
 It is constructed from granite and marble.
 Tickets are required to enter the Washington Monument.
 Reserve tickets online (reservation fee of $1 per ticket applies) or get free, same-day tickets at the Washington Monument Lodge on 15th Street near the Washington Monument.

-The Lincoln Memorial in Washington, D.C., stands as a majestic tribute to Abraham Lincoln, the 16th President of the United States.
+The Lincoln Memorial in Washington, DC, stands as a majestic tribute to Abraham Lincoln, the 16th President of the United States.
 This iconic structure, inspired by ancient Greek temples, is a masterpiece of neoclassical architecture designed by Henry Bacon.
 It features 36 Doric columns representing the states in the Union at the time of Lincoln's death.
 Inside, visitors are greeted by the towering statue of Lincoln, created by Daniel Chester French, which symbolizes his enduring legacy of tolerance, honesty, and constancy.
 The memorial's walls are inscribed with two of Lincoln's most significant speeches: the Gettysburg Address and his Second Inaugural Address, emphasizing the virtues he championed.
 The memorial welcomes over seven million visitors annually, remaining open 24 hours a day to those wishing to pay their respects to one of America's most revered leaders.

 Embark on a journey of discovery and inspiration at the Library of Congress, the largest library in the world and the United States' treasure trove of knowledge.
 From its majestic architecture echoing the grandeur of ancient temples to its limitless corridors of books, maps, photos, and manuscripts, this iconic institution offers a unique glimpse into the heart of American culture and history.
 Whether you're a researcher aiming to delve into unparalleled collections, a history buff eager to trace the narratives of civilizations, or simply a curious soul looking to get lost in the beauty of knowledge, the Library of Congress welcomes you.
 Experience the awe-inspiring Main Reading Room, engage with exhibitions that bring the past and future to life, and discover the vast digital archives accessible from anywhere in the world.
-With every visit, the Library of Congress promises an enriching adventure that enlightens and entertains, making it an essential destination for anyone visiting Washington, D.C.
+With every visit, the Library of Congress promises an enriching adventure that enlightens and entertains, making it an essential destination for anyone visiting Washington, DC.

 The National World War II Memorial is a poignant tribute to the Americans who served in the armed forces and on the home front during World War II, including the more than 400,000 who lost their lives.
 The Memorial, located on the east end of the Reflecting Pool on the National Mall, offers a solemn yet beautiful space for reflection.
 The Memorial features an elliptical plaza with a central pool and fountains, surrounded by 56 granite pillars representing U.S. states and territories of the time, and two arches symbolizing the Atlantic and Pacific theaters.
 The Freedom Wall, with 4,048 gold stars, poignantly marks the price of freedom, each star representing 100 American military deaths during the war.
 This site, situated between the Lincoln Memorial and the Washington Monument, was chosen for its prominence and significance on the National Mall, making it a must-visit to honor the legacy of those who fought for freedom and democracy.